 269,595 acres (roughly 79% of the Hamlin Valley SGMA) are managed by the BLM.
 This means that NEPA, funding and regulatory restrictions will need to be addressed as part of these pinyon-juniper removal efforts.

-95% in the areas that are key to survival of 100% of Sage-grouse in the Hamlin Valley SGMA.
+of Sage-grouse in the Hamlin Valley SGMA.
 Proactive conifer removal and habitat-restoration efforts will also help reduce the threat of wildfire in the Hamlin Valley SGMA.